-The availability of whole genome sequences of different M. tuberculosis strains (4-6) has enabled genome-wide comparisons to identify the presence of deletions or gene mutations that correlate with virulence (7).
-In recent years systems biology approaches, which study complex interactions, have been successfully applied to predict the networks and dynamic interactions between pathogen and host (8, 9).
-Various genome-wide studies comparing drug-sensitive and drug-resistant Mycobacterium strains have identified multiple single nucleotide polymorphisms related to DNA repair, replication, and recombination genes, thereby providing insights into the genetic basis of drug resistance (10-13).
-Transcriptomics analyses of multiple drug-resistant strains in comparison with drug-sensitive strains have highlighted the role of altered gene expression of type II fatty-acid synthases, efflux genes, central metabolic pathway members, ABC transporters, and genes related to stress response (14-17).
+The availability of whole genome sequences of different Mtb strains (4-6) has genome-wide comparisons enabled to identify the presence of deletions or gene mutations that correlate with virulence (7).
+In recent years systems biology approaches, which study complex interactions have been successfully applied to predict the networks and dynamic interactions between pathogen and host (8,9).
+Various genome-wide studies comparing drug-sensitive and drug-resistant mycobacterium strains have identified multiple SNPs related to DNA repair, replication and recombination genes, thereby providing insights into the genetic basis of drug resistance (10-13).
+Transcriptomics analysis of MDR strains in comparison with drug-sensitive strains have highlighted the role of altered gene expression of type II fatty efflux acid synthases, genes, central metabolic members, pathway ABC transporters and genes related to stress response (14-17).

 Quantitative protein expression profiling has proven to be a useful method in understanding how mycobacterial species adapt to different stress conditions.
-Previous studies have utilized differential growth conditions in vitro to mimic stress conditions and have identified cellular markers for these stress conditions with the help of two-dimensional gel electrophoresis-based approaches (18-21).
-Two-dimensional gel electrophoresis-based approaches have also been used to identify strainspecific differences among virulent and avirulent strains of M. tuberculosis (18, 19, 22, 23).
-With advances in technology, differential proteomic analysis has emerged as a valuable tool in generating large datasets to elucidate complex biological systems (24-26).
-Quantitative proteomics studies have highlighted differential expression of proteins among M. tuberculosis strain H37Rv and Mycobacterium bovis BCG, particularly in relation to lipid biosynthesis pathways (18, 27) as well as during different phases of growth and nutrient starvation (28, 30).
-In a related study, quantitative proteomic analysis with the help of dimethyl labeling was utilized to investigate the carbon assimcontents of this article.
-Author's Choice-Final version free via Creative Commons CC-BY license. ^S This article contains supplemental Tables S1-S9.
+Previous studies have utilized differential growth conditions in vitro to mimic stress conditions, and identified cellular markers for these stress conditions with the help of two dimensional gel electrophoresis (2-DE) based approaches (18-21).
+2-DE based approaches have also been used to identify strain-specific differences among virulent and avirulent strains of Mtb (18,19,22,23).
+With advances in technology differential proteomic analysis has emerged as a valuable tool in generating large datasets to elucidate complex biological systems (24-26).
+Quantitative proteomics have highlighted studies differential expression of proteins among Mtb strain H37Rv and M.bovis BCG, particularly in relation to lipid biosynthesis pathways (18,27) as well as during different phases of growth, and nutrient starvation (28-30).
+In a related study, quantitative proteomic analysis with the help of dimethyl labeling was utilized to investigate the carbon assimilation process in M. smegmatis (31).
+Using a combination of discovery and approaches targeted Selected Reaction Monitoring (SRM) based